mavam/compbench/README.md

 ### Usage

-Build with `make` and the run as follows:
+Clone with `--recursive` and build with `make`.
+Then run as follows:

     ./benchmark < input > log